anna099/hegel/observing-self/3-physiognomy.md

 ever *exhaustively* describe all the determinatenesses of an individual, especially when one is concerned with devising *law*, and not just a poetic or literary portrait.[^31]

+Physiognomy, in short, is incoherent.
+The everyday habits it emerges from might remain worthwhile to a poet or an artist, but no *scientific* theory can emerge in the practice of someone who *radically separates* individuals into an 'inner' and 'outer', and then tries to repair this separation on the grounds of mere assumption, inexpressible in language.
+In his last paragraph on physiognomy, Hegel quotes Georg Christoph Lichtenberg's 1778 book *Über Physiognomik, wider die Physiognomen*, which mocks Lavater's 'science' of physiognomy:

+> If someone said, 'To be sure, you act like an honest man, but I can see from
+> your face that you are forcing yourself to do so and are a knave at heart,'
+> then any upright fellow, when addressed in that fashion, will, until the end
+> of time, respond with a slap in the accuser's face.[^32]

+Hegel sees more than just a joke in this remark.
+When the 'upright fellow' retorts with a slap in the face, Hegel sees 'the refutation of the first presupposition' of physiognomy: 'namely, that *the actuality* of a person is supposed to be his face, etc.' The upright fellow is *performing* the refutation, namely, the fact that *action* -- '*his deed*' -- is the real actuality of an individual, not some ambiguous sign of a merely assumed inner.
+The slap in Lichtenberg's remark is a wake-up call to the physiognomist, saying:
+'my character is not in my face, not in my appearance, but in *what I do*!'
+Thus, Hegel takes Lichtenberg's point -- which he endorses himself -- to be
+this:

+> The deed is something simply determinate [contrast with the 'infinite
+> determinateness' of the face], universal, to be grasped in an abstraction; it
+> is murder, theft, beneficence, a courageous act, and so on, and what it *is*
+> can be *said* of it.
+The deed *is* this, and its being is not only a sign, it
+> is the matter at issue itself.[^33]

+This is an early sign of Hegel's insistence on individuals as primarily *doing*, *acting* beings -- the insistence that will eventually drive us out of *Observing Reason* entirely.
+For now, however, the stubborn observer makes one last attempt at a science of observing the individual: namely, **phrenology**.